Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Prepare to pay: Over the last year, Facebook and other social networks have all but killed the organic reach of your page posts, leaving you with no choice but to pay for exposure or hope for shares from your diminishing reach.
 As other platforms get their ad products launched – Instagram and Pinterest recently introduced ads and promoted pins – spending there will rise.
 Social media is no longer a “free ride”.
 So be prepared to spend more of your budget in social advertising.
 With the recent developments, this trend is likely to grow.

-Mobile-friendly Content: By 2017, 87 percent of connected devices sales will be tablets and smartphones, according to Forbes.
+Mobile-friendly Content:, 87 percent of connected devices sales will be tablets and smartphones, according to Forbes.
 Due to the rapidly growing, widespread use of smartphones, tablets and other devices, optimizing content that’s accessible to mobile users will become the norm!

 Wearable tech will surge (Apple Watch, Athos, etc.) which will put an even greater emphasis on mobile for many companies.
 There will be more integration of technology with our daily lives and habits, meaning more chances of hitting your audience with relevant messages when they matter, and less effectiveness of broadcasting messages.